|

 Manchester United – First Spell (Caretaker Manager, 2021)

-Carrick later returned to Manchester United for a second spell as manager, again in an interim capacity during a transitional period at the club.
-His calm leadership, tactical clarity, and deep understanding of the club’s culture were seen as stabilising influences, reinforcing his reputation as a reliable and respected figure within the MUFC hierarchy.
+Carrick later returned to Manchester United for a second spell in charge during another transitional period.
+His calm leadership, tactical clarity, and deep understanding of the club made him a stabilising figure once again.

 Style & Legacy

 As a player, Carrick was often described as a “footballer’s footballer” — rarely flashy, but essential to elite team balance.
-As a manager, he has carried those same principles into coaching: structure, intelligence, and trust in technical quality.
+As a coach and manager, he has carried those same qualities into the dugout: control, intelligence, clarity, and trust in technical players.